-its operations.
-According to Ms. Hargrave, Kevin Hargrave was responsible for the day-to-day business operations of H&A, and he decided which products H&A would sell, where H&A would sell them, and exercised full control over H&A's finances.
-Irrefutably, Defendant Kevin Hargrave had the ability to control the corporate Defendant and participated in and had knowledge of its deceptive acts and practices.
-Consequently Kevin Hargrave should be found individually liable for the violations of H&A.
+Mr. Hargrave also admitted he reviewed and responded to consumers' complaints122 and made decisions regarding refunds.123 Additionally, during deposition Latrese Hargrave corroborated that Mr. Hargrave exercised control over H&A and had knowledge of all aspects of its operations.124 According to Ms. Hargrave, Kevin Hargrave was responsible for the day-to-day business operations of H&A,125 and he decided which products H&A would sell, where H&A would sell them, and exercised full control over H&A's finances.126 Irrefutably, Defendant Kevin Hargrave had authority to and did control the corporate Defendant and participated in and had knowledge of its deceptive acts and practices.127 Consequently Kevin Hargrave should be found individually liable for the violations of H&A.